gowizzard/gowizzard/README.md

 If you want to do a project with me, feel free to contact me on one of my profiles.

+- 🔓 Have a heart for [Open Source](https://opensource.org/)
-- 🔭  I’m currently working on microservices, interfaces & api's
+- 🔭  I’m currently working on microservices, interfaces, api's & open source projects
 - 🌱  I’m currently learning XML, Shell & more
 - 📫  How to reach me: [mail@gowizzard.de](mailto:mail@gowizzard.de)
   - Feel free to use my [PGP/GPG key](https://keys.openpgp.org/search?q=mail%40gowizzard.de) as well.